willwybrow/counters-and-cards/rules.md

 Immediate actions, if a player has any in-play, may be taken at any time, even when it is another player's turn.

 Some possible move actions a player may take:
-- attaching or equipping a Weapon or Defence card from their hand to an approptiate in-play card
+- attaching or equipping a Weapon or Defence card from their hand to an appropriate in-play card
 - moving their character up to their full movement speed

 Some standard actions a player may take: